ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 It is a good idea to try and optimize your searches for the Alexa voice environment.

 *  Make sure your searches return 1 result row , multiple result rows are not currently iterated through
-*  Use aliases and tags to allow for more user friendly words to be spoken and returned ie: you might have a hostname of "123-iot-xyz" in your event data , so alias this to some thing more user friendly like "office host"
+*  Use aliases and tags to allow for more user friendly words to be spoken and returned ie: you might have a hostname of "123-iot-xyz" in your event data , so alias this to something more user friendly like "office host"